Chart | Homepage | Notations | Please Note: Only those links — words and numbers –highlighted in yellow are active.

 Background.
 Planck Numbers, All Transformations Between the Finite And Infinite

 There were a few scholars who had even earlier intuitions about the significance of these numbers and dared to write about it.
 To understand that history, there are many stories that need to be reviewed.
-For example, in 1959 C. Alden Mead (UMinn) began his struggle to publish his work about the Planck Length.
+One of those scholars was C. Alden Mead (UMinn).
+In 1959 Mead began his struggle to publish his speculations regarding the place of the Planck Length within science.
 Though finally published in 1964, the article, Possible Connection Between Gravitation and Fundamental Length (Phys.
 Rev. 135, B849, 10 August 1964), was ignored by the scholarly community.
 At that time, the Planck Length commanded almost no respect as a fundamental unit of length.

 Finite and Infinite.
 This project began as a study of the finite, but now, also the finite-infinite relation.
 Within all of these studies, the infinite is defined as (1) continuity, that which creates order, (2) symmetry, that which creates relations, and (3) harmony, that which creates dynamics.
 These three postulations about form and function assume a panoply of necessary-and-abiding transformations.
 We choose to avoid all religious and theological language and to leave such extensions to each reader.

 • 5.34×10−20 C The charge of down, strange and bottom quarks